whiskyechobravo/kerko/docs/config-params.md

 - `"tag"`: Use Zotero tags as source.
 - `"year"`: Use the item year field as source.

+Type: String

 ### `weight`

 Relative position of the facet in lists.
 Facets with low weights (small numbers) rise above heavier ones (large numbers).

+Type: Integer

 ## `kerko.features.`

 ### `download_attachment_new_window`

 Open attachments in new windows.
 In other words: add the HTML `target="_blank"` attribute to attachment links.

-Defaults to `false`.
+Type: Boolean <br>
+Default value: `false`

 ### `download_results_link`

 Provide a record download button on search results pages.

-Defaults to `true`.
+Type: Boolean <br>
+Default value: `true`

 ### `download_results_max_count`

 Limit over which the record download button should be hidden from search results pages.

+Type: Integer <br>
-Defaults to `0` (i.e. no limit).
+Default value: `0` (i.e., no limit)

 ### `open_in_zotero_app`